About

 Here used to be a photo of "Sarah Vaughter" - a stock photo we licensed of a wise-looking lady.
 Sarah Vaughter is the alias of my business partner and dermaneedling expert Martina Kopecka and in spite of some people we blacklisted for credit card fraud trying to make us look like total criminals who "hide behind a fake identity", the truth is that our business registration details are on our invoices and a simple Companies House lookup will show you her name as well as mine.

 This is how I look nowadays.
 Not so handsome anymore!
 At least I lost 20 kg since the "Derminator does not cause Microtearing" video made in my lab.
-My Facebook, where you can look at my hobby-gardening and some electronics projects.

 We trademarked SARAH VAUGHTER as well as VAUGHTER WELLNESS because we wanted a unique name and face to the company and Martina did not want her face plastered all over the place and I was too ugly.
 Just as Uncle Ben's and Dr. Oetker aren't real people, neither is Sarah Vaughter but at least everything else we published about her is 100% correct.
 Just her name and face differ.
 We presented Sarah Vaughter as an "autistic" / Asperger's woman and that corresponds with our own neurologies.

 This is Martina / "Sarah Vaughter".
 She's our dermaneedling expert and wrote all dermaneedling replies on our forum, as well as our dermaneedling instructions and our featured dermaneedling articles.
+Dog belongs to her niece, who took the photo and then insisted I remove my socks before entering the village where we'd have coffee.

-We always have thousands machines in stock and we also have at least 5000 pcs of each component, often 10,000 or even 30,000 pcs, so that we get the best prices and won't risk supply chain problems.
+We always have thousands of machines in stock and we also have at least 5000 pcs of each component, often 10,000 or even 30,000 pcs, so that we get the best prices and won't risk supply chain problems.
 We're talking many many TONS of materials on countless PALLETS so that does not fit in our micro-factory.
 Luckily we were able to rent a huge and very chique storage space at Krizkovskeho 5 that used to house Sberbank, which left the country after the Ukraine war started.
-We also fill off our C60-EVOO product there, which is done by Dana, who also programs the firmware into the microcontrollers for the Derminator.
+We also fill off our C60-EVOO product there, which is done by Dana, who also "burns" the firmware into the microcontrollers for the Derminator.

 I have perhaps the largest in-home electromechanics R&D lab in the country or even in Europe.
 I live on approx. 400 m2 (4300 sq. ft) and every nook & cranny is stuffed with tools, materials and machines.
-I have an incredible total of 48 (forty-eight!) "work" tables.
+I have an incredible total of forty-eight "work" tables.
 Most are 180x80 cm but some are 80x80.
 It's really embarrasingly much and the company still takes so much of my time (I do the support and accountancy, store programming, purchasing) that I hardly have time to develop new ideas.
 I work on several projects at a time and progress is very slow bec.
 I also grow all my vegetables myself and started with chickens also.
 I recently did finish a machine that cuts the EPDM backplug for the Derminator motor to 1/100th of a mm accurate.
 I got sick of meticulously cutting countless thousands of these things by hand, which took days.

 From 2012 to 2013, I worked on inventing the Derminator.
 I used a Sherline micro-lathe to manufacture the experimental coil bodies to be able to test prototypes.

 In my "I might drop dead any moment" period, I pioneered modern AI, which is not AI at all so I don't feel that I'm boasting too much.
-I in fact spent much time on doing AGI R&D and think I have accurately defined Intelligence as well as its algorithm and Knowledge representation model but that's too far off-topic here.
-It went like this: I found a job in Oslo, where I worked for 18 months but then had to quit due to ill health.
+I in fact spent much time on doing AGI R&D and think I have accurately defined Intelligence as well as its algorithm and knowledge representation model but that's too far off-topic here.
+It went like this: I found a software developer job in Oslo, where I worked for 18 months but then had to quit due to ill health.
 My breathing stopped all the time ("dyspnea"), my pulse was 120 in rest for two entire years and I even collapsed in Slottsparken on my way home at night in mid-winter once.
 And I could not think anymore, most of the time.
-I decided to try to win the Ing prize - a 1.8 million dollar prize for the first Go program that wins from a reasonably strong player.
+I decided to try to win the Ing prize - a (raised to) 1.6 million dollar prize for the first Go program that wins from a reasonably strong player.
 Rather ambitious for a total wreck as I was but I guess I was too far gone to realize that.
 Long story short - I ended up developing Windows shrinkwrap software to play, annotate, analyze, search and publish for the game of Go.
 Link to my old devblog, where I explained how I utilized statistical pattern learning (Bayesian learning as now done in LLMs).
-I sold a thousand copies, with Microsoft in Redmond buying copy #20 and #21 on one of the first days.
+I sold a thousand copies, with Microsoft in Richmond buying copy #20 and #21 on one of the first days.
 I would later hear a lot more from those guys.
-Moyo Go Studio was able to predict the moves of professional Go players, also in games it had never encountered before.
+Moyo Go Studio was able to predict nearly half the moves of professional Go players, also in games it had never encountered before.
 This was considered absolutely impossible and even absurd with a statistical-learning approach so after I explained exactly how everything worked, Microsoft Cambridge set out to replicate my core "AI" algorithm.

-I was "controversial" because since Go games were uncopyrightable, since they are legally classified as recordings of a historical event and since machine learning needs as much high-quality data as possible and there exist only a few tens of thousands of pro Go game records, I *used*, not *stole* some of them from 3rd party game databases to provide a learning corpus.
+I was "controversial" because since Go games were uncopyrightable, since they are legally classified as recordings of a historical event and since machine learning needs as much high-quality data as possible and there exist only a few tens of thousands of pro Go game records, I *used*, not "stole" some of them from 3rd party game databases to provide a learning corpus.
 I then normalized the spelling of the players and formatted the game file according to standard notation.
 No one was harmed by this but the result was the literal foundation of modern (but fake so I don't feel I'm boasting too much here) AI.
 Nowadays Big Tech shamelessly vacuums up every Copyrighted work - books, paintings, entire websites - to use in their multi-billion dollar "AI" imperium but I had to be erased as an indie dev for building the foundation of the very "AI" they now use.
 The Copyright issue was merely an excuse.
-The real reason was that I, someone who could not even play Go, embarrassed people who spent decades learning Go, writing Go software and publishing scientific papers on Computer Go.
+The real reason was that I, someone who could not even play Go beyond beginner level, embarrassed envious people who spent decades at the game, writing Go software and publishing scientific papers on Computer Go.
 Not to mention the many competing software that my software had made obsolete overnight.
 My software had every feature any of the other programs had, plus dozens more.
 So I got "canceled" by the tightly-knit Go cabal.
-AGA's leaders were also my competitors.
+The American Go Association's leaders were also my direct competitors.
 The major Go sites were run by my competitors.
 Banned from using retailers.
 Banned from sponsoring tournaments.
 Banned from being in Sensei's Library.
 Banned from advertising - not even with Google Adwords - those were clickfrauded by a Go-playing fellow programmer who suggested on rec.games.go that everyone do that.
 I got canceled but then again, Google would like to find 44-yo me me a job.
 Even if I wanted to, I was much to sick to work or even travel to the US.

 Our store has instructions for our products.